deyvin/chord-service/README.md

 # Chord service
-The Chord service project is based in sinatra gem

 ## The idea
-The first idea is to copy all chords for a mobile device.
+The initial idea is to copy all chords for a mobile device.

 ## How works?
 Start sinatra